rigaya/QSVEnc/Readme.md

 | AlderLake   | Gen12    | 8bit   | 8bit   | 12bit  |        | 12bit  | 10bit  |
 |             | DG2      | 8bit   | 8bit   | 12bit  |        | 12bit  | 12bit  |

+## Auto GPU selection in multi GPU envinronment (Windows Only)
+QSVEncC will automatically select a GPU depending on the options used, when there are multiple GPUs available which support QSV.
+--device option can be used to specify on which GPU to run manually.

+1. Select GPU which supports...
+  Items below will be checked whether the GPU supports it or not
+  - Codec, Profile, Level
+  - Additionally, below items will be checked if specified
+    - 10bit depth encoding
+    - HW decode

+2. If there are multiple GPUs which suports all the items checked in 1. and 2., GPU below will be prefered.
+  - GPU which has low Video Engine(VE) utilization
+  - GPU which has low GPU core utilization

+  The purpose of selecting GPU with lower VE/GPU ulitization is to assign tasks to mulitple GPUs and improve the throughput of the tasks.

+  Please note that VE and GPU ulitization are check at the initialization pahse of the app, and there are delays in values taken.
+Therefore, it is likely that the multiple tasks started at the same time to run on the same GPU, and divided into multiple GPUs, even if the options are supported in every GPUs.

 ## QSVEnc source code
 - MIT license.